MarcelineVQ/blessed-derive/README.md

 # Deriving Blessed Interfaces via Idris 2 Elaborator Reflection

-NB: Package won't work for you until upstream changes/decisions are made for elab-util.
-Though you can try https://github.com/MarcelineVQ/idris2-elab-util/tree/derive-elab yourself until then.

 Package provides deriving of Functor, Foldable, and Traversable.
 It's intended to also provide the Bi-versions of each and possibly generalized newtype deriving if the underlying machinery provides enough.